 The Michigan Nanny Authority is owned and operated by Jaynie Fawley and has been doing business in Kalamazoo County since March of 2013.
 Originally called The Kalamazoo Nanny Authority, The Michigan Nanny Authority debuted in May 2017 with the announcement of a second location serving Grand Rapids.

-Jaynie is Professional Career Nanny and Newborn Care Specialist, Postpartum Doula, and New Parent Educator with 12 years of experience in the Kalamazoo area.
-She has loved and helped raise 17 children in her nanny career and has provided overnight newborn care for many sets of twins and one set of triplets as a Newborn Care Specialist.
+Jaynie is Professional Career Nanny, Newborn Care Specialist, Postpartum Doula, and New Parent Educator with 12 years of experience in the Kalamazoo area.
+She has loved and helped raise 17 children in her nanny career and has provided overnight newborn care for many sets of twins and one set of triplets as a CACHE Certified Newborn Care Specialist.
 In addition to being Michigan’s authority on the nanny industry, Jaynie is currently serving the Kalamazoo community as Vice President of the Board of Directors for the Kalamazoo Country Child Abuse and Neglect Prevention Council (KCAN), a non-profit organization dedicated to preventing child abuse and neglect in Kalamazoo County.

-Jaynie has an Associate of Arts degree from Kalamazoo Valley Community College and completed her Newborn Care Specialist training with Newborn Care Solutions, and is a CAPPA-trained New Parent Educator and Postpartum Doula.
+Jaynie has an Associate of Arts degree from Kalamazoo Valley Community College, completed the Advanced Newborn Care Specialist training with Newborn Care Solutions, and is a CAPPA-trained New Parent Educator and Postpartum Doula.

 Jaynie believes that being able to provide quality childcare is not innate and that parents and nannies must work together to raise kind, intelligent, compassionate children.
 She also believes that a nanny does not replace a parent, nor is she simply there to keep the children safe and fed.
 A nanny’s job is much more than simply caring for the social, emotional, and intellectual needs of the children in her care every single day; she is also a support and valuable source of child development information for the parents.
 Above all else, Jaynie takes pride in being a logical, compassionate, professional voice in the nanny community.